-- 1. Each Graduate Program has specific admission requirements.
-Please see the requirements for your Graduate Program. - 2.
-Application Form Online - 3.
-Official Academic Records, course-by-course, of completed education by one of NACES' agencies (naces.org). - 4.
-Evidence of financial support (all of the following): - A letter from your financial institution to prove financial support - A letter from your sponsor (if you have one) to prove financial support - A bank statement dated within the last six months that reflects the amount for tuition and fees of minimum one semester - 5.
+- 4. Evidence of financial support (please submit at least one of the following): - A letter from your financial institution to prove financial support - A letter from your sponsor (if you have one) to prove financial support - A bank statement dated within the last six months that reflects the amount for tuition and fees of minimum one semester - 5.
 Passport photocopy (or other form of identification.
 You will need a valid passport to receive your I-20 form for your visa)